WHAT TO EAT IN MACAU

-A visit to Macao at any time of the year is a delicious feast for all the senses – not least the taste buds.
-Savoury or sweet, Western or Asian, a full-blown banquet or merely a simple snack, the plentiful gastronomic legacy of Portugal, China and Macao and the best of international cuisine converge in a menu that is tantalisingly varied.
-The only dilemma is deciding what to eat in Macao!
+A visit to Macau at any time of the year is a delicious feast for all the senses – not least the taste buds.
+Savoury or sweet, Western or Asian, a full-blown banquet or merely a simple snack, the plentiful gastronomic legacy of Portugal, China and Macau and the best of international cuisine converge in a menu that is tantalisingly varied.
+The only dilemma is deciding what to eat in Macau!

 The tradition of fusion food